 Tulips, daffodils, and grape hyacinth from this spring in front of a lovely shawl given to me by my dear friend, Anita~

-David Austin climbing rose ‘Fourth of July’ as an encouraging gift with red granite stones in Ball jar.
+David Austin climbing rose ‘Fourth of July’ with red granite stones in Ball jar.
 Sometimes the simplest are the prettiest~

 Even if all you have in your yard are dandelions, they should be perfectly beautiful in light of the statement God made in the garden: that it was ‘very good’!
 Oh, the joy to receive them from a child 🙂

 Take time to smell the flowers today, then bring them inside!

 “And let the beauty of the Lord our God be upon us: